 After a sale is made online, you will typically be responsible for packing and shipping your products.
 Specific packaging requirements vary from industry to industry but there are a few keys to success that will help you make the most of shipping your products:

-You can purchase bubble-mailers and shipping boxes from a wide variety of vendors.
-We recommend setting up an account with a large, reputable source and trying to buy all of your packaging in one place.
+Where To Buy: You can purchase bubble-mailers and shipping boxes from a wide variety of vendors.
+We recommend setting up an account with a large, reputable source and trying to buy all of your packaging materials in one place.
 U-Line is a popular option but many eCommerce stores also buy directly from Canada Post.

 Working with an Agency